n8maninger/sia-host-errors/README.md

 Your wallet is locked or scanning.
 Unlock your wallet or wait for it to finish scanning

 ## not enough storage remaining to accept sector
-One or more of your host storage folders is inaccessible

-### Resolution
-+ Check your storage folders and make sure they are visible to Sia
+One or more of your host storage folders is inaccessible.
+Check your storage folders and make sure they are visible to Sia

 # Renter/Host Communication Issues
 These are purely informational and occur during communication with renters.